Kit2345/match2game/ReadMe.md

 - Score counter that adds one each time a pair is found
 - Start button to click before the cards are 'dealt' onscreen

+Task:
+If not already done, then add state for running total/score Make start button functional -> make use of reset function from previous MVP -> where gamearea is called inside a reset function.
+Maybe activate gamearea()? or change the randomarray state?

+Or
+SetRandomarray as blank array, so nothing displays.
+THen start button or reset button: uses setRandomArray and fills it with makearrayuseable() -> sets up the array.

+-> Function to start game (reset game board, hide cards, but leave scores as it is).
+Start new game -> re-use start game fucntion but also resets score

 ### MVP 3

 - As above but also: